Skip to main content

 The Cardiovascular Connection

-The and cardiovascular health is complex and deeply biological.
+The relationship between testosterone and cardiovascular health is complex and deeply biological.
 Testosterone interacts directly with the tissues of the heart and blood vessels.
 It supports the production of nitric oxide, a molecule that helps relax the inner walls of your blood vessels, promoting healthy blood flow and regulating blood pressure.
-It also influences the way your body manages cholesterol and inflammation, two key factors in the development of atherosclerotic plaques—the hardened deposits that can clog arteries and increase the risk of heart attack and stroke.

-Low testosterone levels have been associated in numerous studies with an increased prevalence of factors.
+Low testosterone levels have been associated in numerous studies with an increased prevalence of cardiovascular risk factors.
 These include obesity, insulin resistance, and unfavorable lipid profiles.
 The hormone plays a part in maintaining a healthy body composition, helping to build lean muscle mass and reduce fat storage.

 When testosterone is deficient, the body’s metabolic engine can slow down, making it easier to gain weight and more difficult to control blood sugar.
 This creates a physiological environment that is less resilient and more susceptible to cardiovascular strain.